ExpressionEngine/ExpressionEngine-User-Guide/source/cp/sites/install.rst

 If you are updating, there are no further steps required.

-If you are installing for the first time, in your ExpressionEngine Control Panel, go to Admin > General Configuration.
+If you are installing for the first time, in your ExpressionEngine Control Panel, go to :menuselection:`Admin --> General Configuration`.
 Set **Enable Multiple Site Manager** to 'Yes' and submit the form to save your preferences.

 That's it, the Multiple Site Manager is now installed.
 Clicking the name of your Site in the upper right corner of the Control Panel will bring